-School Leavers in Deloitte careers blog
+School Leavers in Deloitte Careers

 It was a proud night for our colleagues in Wales as one of their apprentices took home the Apprentice Award.